 Place Kléber is one of the most famous squares in Strasbourg.

-The square was originally called “Barfüßerplatz” in German, which can be translated into “the square of barefoot”.
+The square was initially called “Barfüßerplatz” in German, which can be translated into “the square of barefoot”.
 This refers to the Franciscan monastery that occupied the site until its destruction in the 16th century.
 This square changed names many times until it became “Place Kléber” in 1840.
 Jean-Baptiste Kleber (1753 – 1800) was Napoleon Bonaparte’s general.

 Place Gutenberg